asaxuc/asaxuc.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year gradudate of USTC.
+I am a first-year graduate of USTC.
 Making some tough innovations.

 Research Interests
 ======